-(2) Subsection (1) does not apply to the facility's operator or a local government officer in the performance of his or her duties.
+- (2) Subsection (1) does not apply to-

+- (a) the owner or operator of the facility; or

+- (b) an authorised person.

-25M Waste transporter to comply with directions and give information
+250 Waste transporter to comply with directions and give information

-- (1) This section applies to a person who transports waste to a local government waste facility. - (2) The person must- - (a) comply with all relevant and reasonable directions contained in any sign displayed at the facility; and - (b) deal with the waste in accordance with reasonable instructions given by an employee of the operator of the facility or a local government officer; and - (c) if asked by an employee of the operator of the facility or a local government officer-give information about the type and amount of waste being delivered.
+- (1) This section applies to a person who transports waste to a waste facility. - (2) The person must- - (a) comply with all relevant and reasonable directions contained in any sign displayed at the facility by the facility's owner or operator; and - (b) deal with the waste in accordance with reasonable instructions given by the person in charge of the facility; and - (c) if asked by the facility's owner or operator-give information to the owner or operator about the type and amount of waste being delivered.